Italy's Brembo seeks growth on road, race track and in the skies

 JAPANESE MOTORBIKES

-While a major supplier for bikes made by Harley Davidson of the United States, Germany's BMW and VW-owned Ducati at home (VOWG_p.DE), Brembo struggled to expand in the Japanese bike market, where manufacturers opted for cheaper products.
+While a major supplier for bikes made by Harley Davidson of the United States, Germany's BMW and VW-owned Ducati at home, Brembo struggled to expand in the Japanese bike market, where manufacturers opted for cheaper products.

 That changed when Japanese producers, worst hit when the bike market contracted, decided to pay for premium parts to beef up their offering and recover market share, Tiraboschi said.